 For example, if the windows, doors and faucets do not work on a level that matches the surface appearance of the unit, you might want to move on.
-If it seems like the apartment is lacking in routine upkeep, then it is best not to trust that fresh coat of paint.
+If it seems like the apartment lacks routine upkeep, then it is best not to trust that fresh coat of paint.

 Talk to other residents

-Take the time to talk to other residents who live in an apartment building you are touring.
-They can give you a realistic idea of what to expect in terms of any issues.
+Take the time to talk to other residents who live in the apartment building you are touring.
+They can give you a realistic idea of what to expect regarding any issues.

 Check with the county

 The county courthouse keeps records of safety complaints, licensing issues, code violations, and liens that a creditor might have issued against the property.

 If there is a stack of paperwork on an apartment complex you are interested in, this might be a sign that the landlord is not taking responsibility for the property.
 Also, you can look through the landlord’s lawsuits against tenants.

 This might be an indication of how aggressive the landlord is.

 Read the reviews